Check a Download for Viruses - Online Virus Scanner

 Why Use Online Virus Scanners?

-1. Check a Download with VirusTotal – Free Online Virus Scanner
+1. Scan a Download with VirusTotal

 Visit the VirusTotal Website

-How to use VirusTotal
+How to Use VirusTotal

-1. Visit the VirusTotal website.
+1. Go to the VirusTotal website.

 Visit the Jotti Website

-How to use Jotti
+How to Use Jotti

-1. Visit the Jotti malware scanner site.
+1. Visit the Jotti malware scan website.

 2. Click "Choose file" and select your downloaded file.